Youth + Social Change through Youth Workers

 - “Fact Sheet on Youth Employment: Youth perspectives on the pursuit of decent work in changing times” from the United Nations World Youth Report

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in the workplace in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change through youth workers in your community or organization, contact us.

 Special thanks to Edward DeJesus for his contributions to this page!